Bupropion Sr

 - Recent discontinuation of a seizure medicine or a sedative, such as Klonopin, Valium, and Xanax

-What drugs can interact with bupropion?
+What drugs can interact with bupropion (Wellbutrin XL)?

 Certain medications will increase your risk of having seizures while taking bupropion.
 You should provide your medication list and discuss the risk of this drug interaction with your healthcare provider.